 Parts of this composition have a double meaning.
-The large table is both a throne and an altar (prestol — the Slavic word for an Orthodox altar — means “throne.”
-The book on it is both the Gospel book commonly found on Orthodox altars, but it also represents the book of Revelation 5:1:
+The large table is both a throne and an altar (prestol — the Slavic word for an Orthodox altar — means “throne”).
+The book on it represents both the Gospel book commonly found on Orthodox altars, and the book of Revelation 5:1:

 “And I saw in the right hand of him that sat on the throne a book written within and on the backside, sealed with seven seals.”

 And it also represents the presence of Jesus.

 The identifying inscription of this composition is just below the main crossbar:

 Note that in the actual inscription, the “E” in the first word is written with the old Slavic letter pronounced “ye”:

 The final IE in the second word is written as the old Slavic compound letter pronounced “IE” (ee-ay):